bitmagnet-io/bitmagnet/bitmagnet.io/faq.md

 ## Can I ask **bitmagnet**'s DHT crawler to crawl specific hashes?

 No. The DHT crawler works by sampling random info hashes from the network, and was not designed to locate specific hashes - it only crawls what it finds by chance.
 You can use the import [the `/import` endpoint](/tutorials/import.html) to import specific torrents, and additional methods (separate from the DHT crawler) may be added in future.

+## I'm seeing a lot of torrents in the "Unknown" category, that are clearly of a particular content type - what's wrong?

+**bitmagnet** is in early development, and improving the classifier will be an ongoing effort.
+When new versions are released, you can follow the [reclassify turorial](/tutorials/reprocess-reclassify.html) to reclassify torrents.

+## Can I run multiple **bitmagnet** instances pointing to the same database?

+Yes you can, just point multiple instances to one database and it will work - *but* it will put more load on the database and cause the app to run slower.
+An alternative is to run multiple instances with multiple databases, and periodically [merge the databases](/tutorials/backup-restore-merge.html).